 at FSU since 2008

-Dr. Nyutu is an Assistant Professor with a background in Counseling Psychology.
+Dr. Nyutu is an Associate Professor with a background in Counseling Psychology.
 He is a licensed psychologist in the state of North Carolina.
 He received a BA in Philosophy and a Bachelor of Theology from Pontifical Urbanian University (Rome), a Post-Graduate Diploma in Education from Catholic University of Eastern Africa (Nairobi), MA in School Counseling and Guidance from Lewis University (Romeoville, IL), and a Ph.D. in Counseling Psychology from University of Missouri (Columbia, MO).
+Dr. Nyutu is also credentialed as a Health Services Provider-Psychologist by North Carolina Psychology Board and the National Register of Health Services Providers in Psychology.

 Nyutu, P. N., & Gysbers, N. C. (2008).
 Assessing the counselling needs of high school students in Kenya.
 International Journal for Educational and Vocational Guidance, 8, 83-94.